We have reached the final part of our 4-part series looking at the most common counselling myths.

 In many cases, but not all, individuals decide to become counsellors because of experiences in their own lives.
 Influential psychoanalyst Carl Jung coined the phrase ‘wounded healer’ to explain this.
 Jung determined that a ‘healer’ (in this case a counsellor) is often compelled to do so because of their own difficult experiences in life.

-Counselling myths no. 10: People will know I’m seeing a counsellor
+Myth 10: People will know I’m seeing a counsellor

 Privacy is the cornerstone of counselling.
 Anything and everything you discuss with a counsellor is private and confidential.